withcopper/docs/OAuth-Integrators-Guide.md

 These parameters are **required**:

-- `client_id`: Your application’s client id from CopperWorks
+- `client_id`: Your Application’s client id from CopperWorks
 grant_type: should be set to `authorization_code`
 - `redirect_uri`: The redirect_uri that you used to start the login flow
-- `client_secret`: Your Application cleint secret from CopperWorks.
+- `client_secret`: Your Application's client secret from CopperWorks.
 Note: never expose this secret in client-side code, whether JavaScript or mobile binaries that could be decompiled
 - `code`: The authorization code received from the dialog redirect

 On Success, you’ll receive a set of tokens in JSON as a response: